 5. Stalker (1979)

-Andrei Tarkovsky’s masterpiece pulls us into a world, devastated by broken dreams and shattered desires.
-This is what lays the foundation for, something the plot as we are introduced to the three main characters who seem to be searching for something unattainable, something constantly eluding them which is what drives them to the “Zone” where it is said that one could fulfil their innermost desires and wishes.
+Andrei Tarkovsky’s masterpiece pulls us into a world devastated by broken dreams and shattered desires.
+This is what lays the foundation for, something the plot as we are introduced to the three main characters who seem to be searching for something unattainable, something constantly eluding them, which is what drives them to the “Zone” where it is said that one could fulfill their innermost desires and wishes.
 ‘Stalker’ could best be described as a journey into own’s own soul.
 We often feel things we could never really find and it’s this sheer inexplicable strangeness of the human soul that Tarkovsky’s gorgeously enigmatic world so beautifully manages to reflect.
 ‘Stalker’ is undoubtedly the best post-apocalyptic movie of all time and one of the greatest movies ever made.

 Read More: Best Toddler Movies of All Time